asciinema/asciinema/doc/asciicast-v2.md

 functionality of the player is enabled, the playback should pause, and wait for the user to resume.

-`event-data` can be used to annotate (comment) a breakpoint.
+`event-data` can be used to annotate a breakpoint.
 Annotations may be used to e.g. show a list of named "chapters".

 ## Notes on compatibility